-The primary energy source for an AHU fan system is electricity, which is measured in kWh.
-The electric consumption of an AHU fan motor is a function of the operating hours and the fan speed, where the fan affinity laws define power as proportional to the cube of the fan speed.
+Fan Motor Energy: Electricity is used to power the AHU fan motor, which is measured in kWh.
+The electricity consumption of an AHU fan motor is a function of the operating hours and the fan speed, where the fan affinity laws define power as proportional to the cube of the fan speed.
 The relevant variables used to characterize the electricity consumption of AHU fans are:

-- True RMS Power input to the VFD or motor for both supply and return fans - Operating schedule
+- True RMS power input to the VFD or motor for both supply and return fans - Operating schedule including hours on or off and outdoor air volume required to maintain CO2 levels at any given hour - OAT (if fan speed or operation is OAT-dependent to supply heating or cooling)

-OAT (if fan speed or operation is OAT-dependent)1
+While the electricity use of the motor is affected by the AHU design, operating rules, and cooling/heating loads, the goal of this guide is simply to assess avoided energy use, and hence no other variables are needed beyond the three listed above to measure fan energy electricity consumption.

-While the power demand of the motor is affected by the AHU design, operating rules, and cooling/heating loads, the goal of this guide is simply to assess avoided energy use, and hence no other variables are needed beyond the three listed above.
 Three common operational modes are covered in this guide: